ArchAIve-Project/Backend/README.md

 <img height="500px" alt="Screenshot of ArchAIve Website Homepage" src="https://github.com/user-attachments/assets/889fedc3-d0ec-4388-b6da-e6212d24d7ac" />

-ArchAIve is a novel solution that aims to make artefact digitisation and management easier than ever before.
+**ArchAIve is an AI-powered artefact digitisation platform for the preservation and proliferation of heritage and culture.**

 With custom-built and highly specialised AI models and ML pipelines, the platform enables the use of AI to automate interpretation and documentation of historical artefacts through a streamlined experience.

 Since it was the team's first time developing a solution for a real-world client, we poured in much effort into making a robust, powerful, and efficient system design.
 The result is truly remarkable - ArchAIve is a project bigger than any we've done before.